fathertime100/apollo-coin/README.md

 * Your masternode status should show as "Masternode is Running."

+If it doesn't show up as running, check your status on the Linux server and report to the Discord channel.

-ii.  **Start**  If your masternode is not responding with a "status" of 2 from the command Apollon masternode status described above under 5.a.i, then you likely need to remote start your masternode from your wallet.
+**ii.
+Start**  If your masternode is not responding with a "status" of 2 from the command Apollon masternode status described above under 5a.i, then you likely need to remote start your masternode from your wallet.

-* Select your masternode from this list
+* Select and highlight your masternode from the list

 * Click the "Start" button.